 Under such a model, the university would be facilitating the interests of Canadian companies in a positive way by helping them to defend themselves in litigation.
 The program would also generate revenues for universities by virtue of annual membership fees and potential incremental fees when a company sought rights to a specific patent to be able to have it asserted against a foreign company.
 Specifically, the university patent aggregator could charge incremental fees if it were asked to assert IP against such a foreign party.
 Finally, this type of an initiative may provide the additional benefit of fostering dialogue between the universities and member organizations.

 Another option available to Canadian policy makers is to follow the lead of countries that have developed sovereign patent funds (SPFs), whereby public funding has been used to acquire patents with the goal of supporting national economic objectives.
-Specifically, SPFs have been established in South Korea, France, Taiwan and Japan.
+Specifically, SPFs have been established in South Korea, France, Taiwan, Province of China and Japan.
 These SPFs are intended to support the growth of domestic firms and may use patents against foreign companies that have asserted their patents against a domestic company (Clarke and Hinton 2016).
 Also, the SPF’s patents can be used offensively to strike out against competitors that are having a detrimental impact on the business prospects of a domestic company.
 In Canada’s case, instead of or in addition to using public funds, it may be viable to encourage the transfer of university patents into an appropriately structured entity for the purposes of helping Canadian companies address their IP challenges.
 This approach was, in fact, used by the Korean SPF Intellectual Discovery, which acquired 269 patents from the Electronics and Telecommunications Research Institute, a Korean government-funded research institute (ibid.).

 While an SPF-type model of creating an independent entity may not be as attractive from a revenue-generating perspective for universities, it may better serve the interests of industry.
 Such an independent body could be better suited to engaging in assertion and enforcement activities.
 If appropriately structured, such an independent entity could also facilitate access to independent strategic advice for Canadian companies facing assertion claims.
 In fact, one of the purported advantages of the French SPF, Brevets, is that it provides “high-level professional expertise to SMEs [small and medium enterprises] that would not otherwise be able to access such resources” (ibid.).
 Another benefit of having an independent entity being able to assert these patents is that this would help to alleviate concerns expressed by universities about negative public sentiment associated with suing companies for patent infringement.